-At the Annual Meeting, the shareholders are being asked to approve the amendment of the 1992 Incentive Plan to increase the number of shares reserved for issuance thereunder.
-The affirmative vote of the holders of a majority of the shares entitled to vote at the Annual Meeting will be required to approve the amendment of the 1992 Incentive Plan.
+At the Annual Meeting, the stockholders are being asked to approve the amendment of the 1992 Incentive Stock Plan to increase the number of shares reserved for issuance thereunder.
+The affirmative vote of the holders of a majority of the shares casting their votes at the Annual Meeting will be required to approve the amendment of the 1992 Incentive Stock Plan.

-THE BOARD OF DIRECTORS RECOMMENDS VOTING "FOR" THE AMENDMENT OF THE STOCK PLAN TO INCREASE THE NUMBER OF SHARES RESERVED FOR ISSUANCE THEREUNDER.
+THE BOARD OF DIRECTORS RECOMMENDS VOTING "FOR" THE AMENDMENT OF THE 1992 INCENTIVE STOCK PLAN.